 And by the long stone-wall;

 With this, the parents begin to follow her footprints.
 They see that she walked “through the broken hawthorn hedge and by the long stone-wall”.
-With hope in their hearts, they continue to follow her footsteps.
+With hope in their hearts, they continue to follow in her footsteps.
 By now, the reader is likely fully sympathizing with the parents.
 The feeling of frantically searching, the weeping and accepting her death, and the renewed hope at seeing her footsteps are all feelings the readers can either relate to or at least imagine.

 And then an open field they crossed: